Pros and Cons of Using Weekly Meal Kits

 You can’t turn on the TV or flip through a magazine anymore without seeing an ad for a meal kit service.
 If you’ve ever Googled one, you’re probably seeing ads in your social media feeds as well.
-The options are endless including Hello Fresh, Blue Apron, and Home Chef just to name a few.
+The options are endless including Hello Fresh, Blue Apron, Dinnerly, and Home Chef, just to name a few.
 New specialized options are popping up seemingly every month.
 If you want a cardboard box full of ingredients dropped off at your doorstep on the regular, you're more than covered.

 But are they worth it?
 The pricing can be high and you still have to cook.
 There are some pros and cons of meal kits to consider before ordering your first box.

 This is one of the biggest selling points of meal kit boxes.
 All of your meal ingredients come fully cleaned, prepped, labeled, and ready to use.
 There’s very little work required to get your meal started.
 All you have to do is pull the packages you need for your recipe out of the fridge, open them up, and you’re ready to start making dinner.

 For some, the biggest obstacle to grocery shopping and meal planning is a simple over-abundance of choices.
 Modern grocery stores mean you can get pretty much whatever you want, whenever you want.
 If you struggle with making decisions, it can be an overwhelming amount of choice.